-After a little while of swimming, the squid will eventually change colors, letting you know that you have gone up a level.
+After a little while of swimming, the squid will eventually change colors, letting players know that they have gone up a level.
 The squid gets smarter as time goes on, and will start avoiding bad currents, making it harder to escape.
 Shortly after reaching the next level, a seagull will fly over the ocean.
 If the player can jump out of the water and catch the seagull, they will become temporarily invulnerable, granting the dolphin the power to defeat the mighty squid for a huge haul of bonus points.

 If the squid got too close, players could give him "the slip" as a last resort by quickly turning around and swimming the other way.
 This could create some very tense and exciting moments